whatinthepeta/IncognitonDocumentation/docs/profile.md

 ## Overview

-Incogniton’s anti-detect browser lets you create customized profiles to manage your online identities securely and efficiently.
-This guide provides step-by-step instructions to help you set up a new profile that’s optimized for your specific needs.
-Make sure you’re logged in and have navigated to the "Profiles" tab from the main menu.
+Incogniton’s anti-detect browser lets you create profiles to manage your online identities securely.
+This guide gives you step-by-step instructions to set up a new profile that fits your needs.
+Make sure you’re logged in and have opened the **Profiles** tab from the main menu.

 ## Before Creating Your Profile

 Before diving in, ensure you have a clear idea of the profile’s purpose.
 Whether it's for managing multiple social media accounts, testing web applications, or any other activity, having a descriptive profile name and understanding the necessary settings will help you stay organized.

-### Step 1: Log in and Navigate to Profiles
+### Step 1: Navigate to Profiles

-- Open Incognition browser.
-- Click on the Profiles tab from the main menu.
+- Click on the **Profiles** tab from the left menu.

 ![Alt Text](assets/profile_gifs/Step1.gif)

-### Step 2: Create a New Profile
+### Step 2: Create a New Profile/

-- Click the "Create New Profile" button.
+- From the Profiles tab, click on the **New Profile** button.
-- Enter a clear, descriptive name for your profile.

 ![Alt Text](assets/profile_gifs/Step2.gif)

-### Step 3: Basic Configuration
+### Step 3: Enter a profile name

-- Timezone: Set this to match your IP by making sure the switch is switched on
+- Enter a name for your profile

 ![Alt Text](assets/profile_gifs/Step3.gif)

-### Step 4: Advanced Configuration
+### Step 4: Set Operating System

-- User Agent: Select or manually enter a user agent that matches your needs (desktop, mobile, or custom).
-- Cookies Management: Choose how cookies are handled (cleared on exit or persistent).
-- WebRTC: Configure this to disable or mask your real IP address.
-- Fingerprinting Protection: Enable fingerprinting protections to prevent unique identification.
+- **Windows User:** Choose the **Windows** option.
+- **Mac user:** Choose the **Mac OS** option.
+- **Linux User:** Choose the **Linux** option (Note: Linux is not the recommended option).

 ![Alt Text](assets/profile_gifs/Step4.gif)

-### Step 5: Proxy Settings
+### Step 5: Set Incognition verison

-- Select your proxy type (HTTP, SOCKS5).
-- Enter your proxy IP address, port, username, and password if required.
-- Click Test Proxy to ensure your settings are correct.
+- Click the drop-down menu.
+It should show the latest version by default.
+- If a newer version is available, select it.

 ![Alt Text](assets/profile_gifs/Step5.gif)

-### Step 6: Save and Launch
+### Step 6: Randomize your Footprints

-- After verifying your settings, click "Save".
-- Launch the profile to confirm everything is working as expected.
+- Click **Randomize Footprint** to change browser details.
+- This makes your digital fingerprint unique and harder to track.

 ![Alt Text](assets/profile_gifs/Step6.gif)

-### Step 7: Save and Launch
+### Step 7: Create and Select Group

+- Click **Add Group** and enter a group name.
+- Choose the group you just created from the drop-down menu.
+Grouping keeps your profiles organized.

 ![Alt Text](assets/profile_gifs/Step7.gif)

-### Step 8: Save and Launch
+### Step 8: Extra Settings

+- The settings for **Free Unblocked Proxy**, **Allow Camera**, and **Fill Language** are set by default.
+- Leave these as they are unless you need to change them.
+-
 ![Alt Text](assets/profile_gifs/Step8.gif)

+### Step 9: Review and Save

+- Check all your settings.
+- Click **Create Profile** in the profile summary tab to finish setting up your profile.